MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-configuration-rcs.md

 You can browse the available electronic invoicing features in the Global repository for a specific configuration provider, by synchronizing your RCS.
 After you synchronize, the list of available electronic invoicing features is refreshed and you can view the features.

-## Import the Electronic invoicing feature
+## Import the Electronic invoicing features

-To use or configure Electronic invoicing features, they must be imported to the RCS instance of your organization.
-The importation creates a local copy of the electronic invoicing feature but also it copies all Electronic reporting artifacts used by the electronic invoiving feature, such as format configurations, model configurations, and so on, to your instance of RCS.
+To use or configure Electronic invoicing featurex, the features must be imported to the RCS instance of your organization.
+Import creates a local copy of the electronic invoicing feature and copies all Electronic reportisng artifacts used by the electronic invoiving feature, such as format configurations and model configurations, to your instance of RCS.

-You can import Electronic invoicing features from any providers.
+You can import Electronic invoicing features from any provider.

 ## Create an Electronic invoicing feature